mnemnion/JLpeg.jl/Plans.md

 - [ ]  Detect "loop may accept empty string" such as `a = (!S"'")^0`.
 Left recursion
        may obviate this.
 - [ ]  PegMatch should implement the [AbstractTrees][Trees] interface.
+  - [ ]  Also we can virtualize .offsets into a property and JIT it when requested.
 - [ ]  Optimizations from The Book (paper and/or lpeg C code):
   - [ ]  Add `getfirst`: used to optimize Seq
     - [ ]  `needfollow`: used in `getfirst`